HubertHamelin/augfeat/README.md

 is up to your expectations, you can choose  to merge the augmented elements with your original data, or keep them separated.

-Here are examples of results obtained respectively for the MNIST dataset and the UJI Pen Characters dataset.
+Examples of results obtained respectively for the MNIST dataset and the UJI Pen Characters dataset are in the tests folder.

 ### Configuration details